hkebbi/FortiCNAPP_POV-toolbox/AWS/Agentless Workload Scanning (AWLS)/README.md

 ### 🔧 Configuration Flow (Enabling AWS AWLS Only)

-Before you start make sure you have AWS Profile configured to connect to AWS Account:
+Before you start make sure you have AWS Profile configured to connect to AWS Account (during: aws configure):
 Check Your Current AWS CLI Profile (example):
 ```bash
 aws configure list: